 Maravai Lifesciences Holdings, Inc. (MRVI) Investors Who Lost Money Have Opportunity To Lead Securities Fraud Lawsuit

-BENSALEM, Pa., April 10, 2025 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Maravai LifeSciences Holdings, Inc. ("Maravai" or the "Company") (NASDAQ: MRVI ).
+LOS ANGELES, April 15, 2025 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to Maravai LifeSciences Holdings, Inc. ("Maravai" or the "Company") (NASDAQ: MRVI ) have opportunity to lead the securities fraud class action lawsuit.

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN MARAVAI LIFESCIENCES HOLDINGS, INC. (MRVI), CONTACT THE LAW OFFICES OF HOWARD G. SMITH BEFORE MAY 5, 2025 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.
+IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN MARAVAI LIFESCIENCES HOLDINGS, INC. (MRVI), CLICK HERE BEFORE MAY 5, 2025 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?